- About MCS

 - Support MCS

 - MCS Parents

-At the Elementary Level: Elementary students enjoy outdoor learning from each of the six kingdoms around campus.
+At the Elementary Level: Elementary students enjoy outdoor learning around campus.
 They use gardens behind their classrooms to classify flowers and study the parts of a flower.
 They also use the gardens to sketch flowers and study their parts, as a meeting place for discussion groups and as a peaceful place to work.
-The children utilize the rest of campus for leaf classification and we study different types of stems: herbaceous, woody, tendril climbers, etc., and for inspiration during poetry studies.
+The children utilize the rest of campus for leaf classification and the study of the different types of stems: herbaceous, woody, tendril climbers, etc., and for inspiration during poetry studies.

 At the Adolescent Level: The adolescent students use outdoor environments in a variety of ways to enhance their curriculum.
 The students raise plants from seed and tend the school’s vegetable and herb garden year-round.
 Food from the garden is harvested and used for community meals.
 The garden also serves as a learning environment for soil testing, composting, crop rotation, and plant fertility.
 The wetlands are used for specific scientific studies, such as measuring dissolved oxygen in the water.
 In writing studio, they use the environments and surrounding woods to inspire poetry about nature.
 For humanities, they have built primitive technologies including building bows and arrows.